About

 Process

-I seek to create a safe, humorous and collaborative space for clients to explore their capacity for greater insight, clarity and self‑awareness.
+and collaborative space for clients to explore their capacity for greater insight, clarity and self‑awareness.

 My approach is authentic and relational.
 I am trained in Internal Family Systems (IFS) and often draw from depth psychology and attachment-based therapy principles, adapting each session to my clients’ unique needs and strengths.